-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 In the Parcels tab you can download, distribute, and activate available parcels to your cluster.
 You can use parcels to add new products to your cluster, or to upgrade products you already have installed.